The Lowdown on New Top Denver Gyms 2023

 Although it has a few drawbacks, there is no question that overall F45 is a new Denver gym that is a good choice if you are looking for a fast circuit-based HIIT class.
 They have many satisfied customers.
 You know exactly what you are getting since F45 is a franchise and everything is standardized across all their locations.

 We hope this helped you to pick a top new Denver gym that’s right for you – and we’d love to see you at WTF!
-Until we open, you can sign up here for the best offers on memberships from Worth The Fight and to stay updated on our launch.
+Grab a week long trial of unlimited classes at Worth The Fight and see if we’re for you!
 If you are hungry or thirsty after all that working out, you can satiate yourself at one of these great restaurants in Uptown Denver or one of these great downtown Denver bars.